History of saffron: Middle Eastern and Persian

 Saffron-based pigments have been found in the prehistoric paints used to illustrate beasts in 50,000-year-old cave art found in modern-day Iraq, which was even then northwest of the Persian Empire.
 The Sumerians used saffron as an ingredient in their remedies and magical potions.
 Sumerians did not cultivate saffron.
 They gathered their stores from wild flowers, believing that divine intervention alone enables saffron's medicinal properties.
 Such evidence suggests that saffron was an article of long-distance trade before Crete's Minoan palace culture reached a peak in the 2nd millennium BC.
 Saffron was also honoured as a sweet-smelling spice over three millennia ago in the Hebrew Tanakh:

 According to the Talmud saffron was also among the spices used in the Ketoret offered in the Temple in Jerusalem.

-In ancient Persia, saffron (Crocus sativus 'Hausknechtii') was cultivated at Derbena and Isfahan in the 10th century BC.
+In ancient Persia, saffron (Crocus sativus var. haussknechtii now called Crocus haussknechtii by botanists) was cultivated at Derbena and Isfahan in the 10th century BC.
 There, Persian saffron threads have been found interwoven into ancient Persian royal carpets and funeral shrouds.
 Saffron was used by ancient Persian worshippers as a ritual offering to their deities, and as a brilliant yellow dye, perfume, and a medicine.
 Thus, saffron threads would be scattered across beds and mixed into hot teas as a curative for bouts of melancholy.
 Indeed, Persian saffron threads, used to spice foods and teas, were widely suspected by foreigners of being a drugging agent and an aphrodisiac.
 These fears grew to forewarn travelers to abstain from eating saffron-laced Persian cuisine.
 In addition, Persian saffron was dissolved in water with sandalwood to use as a body wash after heavy work and perspiration under the hot Persian sun.
 Later, Persian saffron was heavily used by Alexander the Great and his forces during their Asian campaigns.
 They mixed saffron into teas and dined on saffron rice.
 Alexander personally used saffron sprinkled in warm bath water, taking after Cyrus the Great.
 Much like Cyrus, he believed it would heal his many wounds, and his faith in saffron grew with each treatment.
 He even recommended saffron baths for the ordinary men under him.
 The Greek soldiers, taken with saffron's perceived curative properties, continued the practice after they returned to Macedonia.